windup/windup-eclipse-plugin/README.md

 The general idea is to keep your 'master' branch in-sync with the 'upstream/master'.

+## Setup your environment

+Setup your local environment with Maven 3.2.x+.
+See the [Maven local settings.xml](https://developer.jboss.org/wiki/MavenGettingStarted-Developers) for set up of jboss.org repository.

 ## Building

 This project depends on [jbosstools-base](https://github.com/jbosstools/jbosstools-base) and [jbosstools-forge](https://github.com/jbosstools/jbosstools-forge).